FalcoSuessgott/vault-kubernetes-kms/docs/quickstart.md

 ## Requirements
 In order to run this guide, you will need to have `kind`, `kubectl` and `vault` installed on your system.
 This guide has been tested on MacOS and Linux.

+!!! note
+    `vault-kubernetes-kms` is only published as `amd` (x86_64) images.

+    You will make sure, you actually pull `amd` images.
+You can test it, by using `docker run -it ubuntu /usr/bin/uname -p` which, should output `86_64`.

+    If you need `arm` images, raise an issue.

 ## Clone the repository
 ```bash
 $> git clone --depth 1 https://github.com/FalcoSuessgott/vault-kubernetes-kms.git